Rangana Herath: Late career

 In the first Test against Bangladesh in Chittagong, Herath took 3/150 in the first innings and 2/80 in the second.
 During the second Test in Mirpur, Herath surpassed Wasim Akram's tally of 414 wickets to become the most successful left-arm bowler in the history of Test cricket and moved to the 12th place in the list of leading wicket takers in Test cricket history with 415 scalps.
-Sri Lanka now has the unique record of having the greatest ever right arm bowler, Muttiah Muralitharan and Rangana Herath, the greatest ever left arm bowler in Test cricket.
+Sri Lanka now has the record of having the most prolific ever right-arm bowler, Muttiah Muralitharan and Rangana Herath, the most prolific left-arm bowler in Test cricket.
 Although Herath gave away 31 runs in 12 overs and went wicketless in the first innings, he took 4/49 in the second and helped Sri Lanka cruise to a three-day win over Bangladesh to win the series 1–0.
 Herath also equalled the Sri Lankan record of Muttiah Muralitharan for taking the most wickets in the fourth innings of test matches (106) and just second only to Shane Warne who has achieved 138 wickets.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.
-However, he only played one Test in Caribbean during the 3-Test match series against West Indies, where he missed the day-night test due to a split webbing in his hand, sustained during fielding drills.
+However, he only played one Test in Caribbean during the 3-Test match series against West Indies, where he missed the day-night Test due to a split webbing in his hand, sustained during fielding drills.

 In July 2018, during an interview with BBC Sinhala, he hinted that the England tour of Sri Lanka will be his final international appearance.

-During the second test against South Africa, he took his 34th test fifer in South Africa's second innings.
+During the second Test against South Africa, he took his 34th Test five-for in South Africa's second innings.
 With that, Sri Lanka won the match by 199 runs and sealed the series 2–0.
 This was his 12th fifer in a fourth innings of a match, more than any other bowler in the history.

 "It's an emotional situation, but all in all everybody has to take a decision at the right time.
 I'm thankful for all those years that I have played, all the people behind me, especially team-mates, Sri Lanka Cricket, I must thank every single person who's behind me.
 It's been a privilege and honour to play for my country, because in Sri Lanka we have 22 million people, so very few get the opportunity to play for Sri Lanka, so that's a remarkable achievement and honour for any player."